sahoo-rk/sahoo-rk.github.io/_pages/papers.md

 Other scientific contributions
 ------
 > Don't read me wrong!
 I'm not trying to oversell myself.
-This is an attempt to rationalize the
+This is an attempt to rationalize another approach in scientific development.

-1. __Sahoo RK__ and Kodandaramaiah U. 2017.
-Opportunity for diversification: insights from species accumulation pattern in skipper butterflies.
-BMC Series blog.
+1. Acknowledged for Peer Interactive Communication (PIC) in [Kageyama et al., 2017](https://doi.org/10.1002/evl3.28).
+   `Happy to meet Dr. Daisuke Kageyama and hear his work on *Wolbachia* at the 9th Wolbachia Conference at Brisbane, Australia.`